sorayutmild/Unsupervised-Thai-Document-Clustering-with-Sanook-news/README.md

 ## Discussion
 * I have tried a lot of Transformer model (BERT, RoBERTa, and WangchanBERTa) by adding pooling layer to get embedding vector shape (number_of_samples, 768).
 But they are not perform well in this task.
-* SimCSE model makes performance better
+* SimCSE improves the model's performance.
 * SimCSE model with Weighted with number of Named-Entities is the best in my experiments.

 ## Future work